robbiew/This-Day-in-History-Door/README.md

 ## Running

-The program expects a path to a BBS node directory that contains `door32.sys`.
+The program expects a `-path` to a BBS node directory that contains `door32.sys`.
 It can be a direct link to the dropfile or just the the path to the folder.
 Example:

 ```sh
 ./history -path /sbbs/node1
 ```

-The included wrapper [`start.sh`](start.sh:1) shows how some setups might invoke the program:
+The included wrapper [`start.sh`](start.sh:1) shows how some setups might invoke the program.
+On a multi-node BBS, you'd pass the path the to dropfile as an argument:

 ```sh
 #!/bin/bash